csisc/ValiRel/README.md

 2. **Run Calibration**: Execute the calibration script to view clustering results.
 3. **Generate Output**: Based on calibration results, generate refined relations and save them in the `add` and `verify` directories.

+### Discussion
+1. **Behavior of temperature in True/False questions:** LLM experts say that the LLM is more conclusive when Temperature is set to 0 and that it does not generate consequently different answers for the same question.
+What we found is very different.
+In fact, when Temperature is 0, all results are TRUE to True/False questions because Temperature is mainly about how much context should the LLM consider from the prompt.
+When the Temperature increases, the value of $R$ becomes more variable having a normal distribution with an increasing standard deviation and a mode shifting towards 0.5.
+For our experiment, a temperature of 10000 is excellent.
+2. **Use of logprobs instead of repetition:** The use of repetition is derived from the assumption that repeating the question twice to a human individual allows to eliminate what scientists qualify as "bullshit", "lies", or "hallucinations".
+However, we can theoretically have this probability through leveraging logprobs.
+We did an experiment in this context and we found that if we set the temperature to 10000, we can use $S = \frac{exp(t)}{exp(t)+exp(f)}$, where $t$ is the logprob of TRUE, and $f$ is the logprob of FALSE to decide whether the tested assumption is accurate or not.
+We found that the relation is accurate if $S = 1$ and the relation is false if $S < 0.8$.
 ## Acknowledgments
 - Our source code is based on https://swharden.com/blog/2023-07-29-ai-chat-locally-with-python/.
 - We thank Wikimedia Switzerland, and particularly Ilario Valdelli, for providing computer resources for the experiment.